RadioNinjaPirata/radioninjapirata.github.io/radio_powermetal.md

 # Featured Artists

 We are currently adding more artists and the links to their social media.
 Stay tuned!

 Did we miss anyone?
-Is your band not featured in our radio?
-[Let us know](https://github.com/RadioNinjaPirata/commentsENG/issues/new) we will add him/her/you/they!
+Is your band not featured?
+[Let us know, we have a thread on Reddit](https://www.reddit.com/r/RadioNinjaPirata/comments/ieo3r6/power_metal/) we will add you/him/her/they!

 No. | Band | links
 --- | ---- | -----